 The House Committee on Foreign Affairs considers legislation that impacts the international community and oversees the Department of State, the Agency for International Development (USAID), the Peace Corps, the United Nations, and the enforcement of the Arms Export Control Act.
 The committee is responsible for oversight and legislation relating to foreign assistance, treaties and other international agreements, international law, international broadcasting, and international law enforcement issues, including narcotics control programs and activities.
 For more information about the House Committee on Foreign Affairs, please visit the committee’s website.

-The House Foreign Affairs Subcommittee on Europe, Eurasia, and the Environment Subcommittee is a critical subcommittee that overseas all aspects of the United States’ relationship with countries of this region.
+The House Foreign Affairs Subcommittee on Europe, Eurasia, and the Environment Subcommittee is a critical subcommittee that oversees all aspects of the United States’ relationship with countries of this region.
 Matters such as political relations, disaster assistance, financial relations, activities of the United Nation, and security pacts come through this subcommittee as well as emerging threats to the national security of this nation.
 Please visit the subcommittee’s website for more information.